DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 Unfortunately, GKE PV is still not supporting the [ReadWriteMany access mode](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes).
 If you make a try using a PV with the ReadWriteMany access mode, only 1 ODM pod will start and the other will fail with the following error :
 ```
-Warning  FailedAttachVolume  ... : googleapi: Error 400: RESOURCE_IN_USE_BY_ANOTHER_RESOURCE - The disk resource '...' is already being used by '...'
+Warning  FailedAttachVolume  ... : Googleapi: Error 400: RESOURCE_IN_USE_BY_ANOTHER_RESOURCE - The disk resource '...' is already being used by '...'
 ```
 To workaound this issue, we will use a ReadWriteOnce PV used by an NGINX pod that has the root permission to copy the driver.
 Then, we will change the PV permission to ReadOnlyMany before to launch the ODM release in order to be able to install ODM on many nodes.